Monday, August 11th, 2025

 At the very last minute of our visit, I find time to take some serious portraits of my parents.

-Some of my first photographs ever taken with my first camera are of this very same stone patio,
+Some of my first photographs ever taken with my first camera are of this very same stone patio

-work in progress, by Mom, sometime between 35 & 40 years ago.
+as Mom first worked on it, between 35 & 40 years ago.

 I have done a small amount of stonework, but I’m always distracted.